Exploring the dispute and distrust behind Ridley Scott’s neo-noir epic

 Blade Runner may lack the relentless action or celestial extravagance of cinema’s best-loved sci-fi hits, but what it has in abundance is beauty.

 There are many versions of the director’s 1982 classic, but for me, the aptly titled ‘Final Cut’ is the most definitive, offering a much bleaker and authentic vision, and from the very first rumblings of Vangelis’s awe-inducing Main Titles you know that what you are experiencing is something quite monumental.
 Ridley Scott’s strangely sympathetic opus is a truly seminal work that would mould and shape dystopian cinema for decades to come, not just in regards to imagery, but by establishing the film noir tone that has become intrinsic to the sub-genre.
-From the blazing metropolis to the pyramid empires which reign supreme, the movie has left an indelible mark on the collective imagination, and still continues to do so.
+From the blazing metropolis to the pyramid empires which reign supreme, the movie has left an indelible mark on the collective imagination.

-Of course, the director did not create such a visionary piece all by himself.
+Of course, the director did not create such a visionary work all by himself.
 Blade Runner is a collaborative effort from some of the 20th century’s most talented and influential figures.
 First we have Vangelis to thank for arguably the most unique and sublimely realised score in the history of modern cinema.
-The impact that his music has on the movie cannot be underestimated, and for my money his vision of an insular future is just as important as the director’s in capturing the movie’s central themes of loneliness and fear, and ultimately the question of what it is to be human.
-His prodigious blend of softly human melodies and distinctly robotic nuances communicate the kind of emotions that cannot be achieved from mere imagery, while his End Titles, rather than offering melancholic closure, march to the kind of emphatic crescendo which leaves you peering into a void that one can only imagine.
+The impact that his music has on the movie cannot be underestimated, and for my money his vision of an insular future is just as important as the director’s in capturing the movie’s central themes of loneliness and fear and ultimately the question of what it is to be human.
+His prodigious blend of softly human melodies and distinctly robotic nuances communicate the kind of emotions that cannot be achieved from mere imagery.

 Rick Deckard -Replicants are like any other machine.
 They’re either a benefit or a hazard.
 If they’re a benefit, it’s not my problem.